-3. Find a writing partner, someone that you feel comfortable with and you feel your styles compliment each other.
-I write with my friend Lou Moon who can come up with some out of box ideas.
+Find a writing partner, someone that you feel comfortable with and you feel your styles compliments each other.
+I write with my friend Lou Moon who can come up with some out-of-the-box ideas.
 But I also love writing with my friend Savannah Hernandez who really understands joke structure and keeps me from rambling too much.

 Also, I have a podcast you can listen to Spotify